karneetarora/UDP-Server/README.md

     - As of right now, the program only prints the IP address.
 It does not print multiple IP addresss'.

 2. What problems did you face developing code for this project?
     - One challenge was being able to format the message and then transmitting it to UDP server.
-It wss also hard to understand how to convert/read the query response.
+It was also hard to understand how to convert/read the query response.

 3. Around how long did you spend on this project (This helps me decide what I need to explain more clearly for the next projects)
     - We spent close to 8.5 hours.